cyberbotics/webots/docs/discord/technical-questions.md

 `@elkelkmuh` you should make sure that your robot has an emitter device called 'emitter' and if not you can add one in the slot fields.

 ##### black\_hammer\_67 06/08/2020 17:07:02
-also I am trying to build a custom vehicle with 2 rear rotational wheels and 2 front steering wheels and atm I am trying with 4 motor, one on each joint, and the front once having them rotate around y axis.
+also I am trying to build a custom vehicle with 2 rear rotational wheels and 2 front steering wheels and atm I am trying with 4 motor, one on each joint, and the front once having them rotate around y-axis.
 The problem is that rear wheels are spinning and fronts are not because they are not free to move.
 Can u help me to solve this problem ?
 Or there is a different approach for steering wheels ?

 ##### TheWiseSidney 06/08/2020 17:06:43
 is this the right way to include a lib?